sylvaincharron/cogmaster2014AIP/README.md

 Monday September 8

 ###Prerequisites
--create a git account
+- create a git account
--download a git client
+- download a git client
--read the first chapter of "Think Python" by Allen Downey
+- read the first chapter of "Think Python" by Allen Downey

 #Content of the lecture
 1. Git